A broken ankle is also called a fractured ankle. It happens when one or more bones in the ankle joint break.

 For more serious injuries, you’ll need to get surgery before using a boot, cast, or splint.

 Crutches help you walk around without bearing weight on the injured ankle.
-They’re used while wearing a boot, cast, or splint.
+You can use them while wearing a boot, cast, or splint.

 If your broken bone has moved out of place, your doctor might need to physically move it back into position.
 This nonsurgical treatment is called closed reduction.

 A surgeon may use metal rods, screws, or plates to realign the bone.
 This will keep the bone in place as it heals.
-The procedure is called open reduction and internal fixation.
+The procedure is called open reduction internal fixation (ORIF).

-Generally, broken ankles heal within 6 to 12 weeks.
+The AAOS says that broken ankles generally heal within 6 to 12 weeks.
 Injuries that don’t need surgery may heal in 6 weeks.
 During this time, your doctor may take regular X-rays to check on the bone.

 Injuries that need surgery can take 12 weeks or longer to heal.
 Your total recovery time depends on your injury, age, and overall health.